blakemello/blakemello/README.md

 ## Hi there 👋

-I'm currently working on personal web dev projects to gain more experiance and learn some cool things with react!
+I'm currently working on personal web dev projects to gain more experience and learn some cool things with react!

 👀 View my portfolio here: [Portfolio](https://blakemello.github.io/)